Haroenv/blog/_drafts/2016-1-6-a-year-on-github.md

 date: 2016-1-6 06:55
 title: A Year of GitHub Commits
 ---
-I've recently crossed the milestone of a year of continuous days with public GitHub contributions.
+I've today () crossed the milestone of a year of continuous days with public GitHub contributions.
 Because this took me a while to achieve, I'm going to write up the things that happened during this time.

 ## Very first commit